SarahAlkhateeb/Projects/README.md

   - Found that very few variables have a strong correlation even though it is not very strong.
 Contrary to what I thought, Density has a     weak negative correlation with the quality and have a Pearson correlation r = - 0.17

+# Masters Projects
+*Some of my masters degree projects (MSc Applied Data Science)*

+**Deep Machine learning project:**

+We applied the You Only Look Once (YOLOv4) algorithm to weapons detection because YOLO approved to be the fastest so far and can be implemented in real-time detection.
+Automating weapons detection could be beneficial, especially if it were fast enough to send an alert in real-time.
+We focused on two categories of weapons: guns and knives.
+There are lots of images of guns and knives available online, and they are probably the most commonly used weapons, so they will be the most useful to detect.

+**Statistical learning for big data Final Report:**

+The final report included my final solution to three different Exercises:
+* Classification and variable selection
+* High-dimensional clustering
+* Improving variable selection in the Lasso